WASHINGTON (July 15, 2020)—Get comfortable with being uncomfortable.

 “As time went on and coronavirus came around, I had less time to do it and the idea kind of floated away, but then in May after George Floyd was murdered, I remembered what I wanted to do, and I wanted to tackle it in a way that’s productive.
 I want to have conversations that apply to what we’re seeing right now,” Jasmine said.

-After being interviewed by Teen Vogue about the role of Black Student Unions in American colleges today, Jasmine enlisted her high school friend Calvin Leon, a media communications major at Temple University, to help her produce the show, and “Cue the Conversation” was born.
+After being interviewed by Teen Vogue about the role of Black Student Unions in American colleges today, Jasmine enlisted their high school friend Calvin Leon, a media communications major at Temple University, to help them produce the show, and “Cue the Conversation” was born.

-“[The show] is for everyone, though I’m a little surprised with the amount of people who aren’t my peers listening to this,” she said.
+“[The show] is for everyone, though I’m a little surprised with the amount of people who aren’t my peers listening to this,” they said.

-While she has their ear, Jasmine encourages audiences to challenge their beliefs by being receptive to new information—even when it’s hard to hear.
+While they have their ear, Jasmine encourages audiences to challenge their beliefs by being receptive to new information—even when it’s hard to hear.

 You can find “Cue the Conversation” on its host site cuetheconvo.podbean.com and wherever you listen to podcasts.
 To stay in the know for podcast updates, follow Cue the Conversation on Instagram, Twitter, and Facebook.